OUR WORK

 Beginning in the late 1800s, the US government and various church groups began establishing boarding (or residential) schools for American Indian and Alaska Native children.
 The children were forcibly removed from their families and cultures.
 These schools were intended to "civilize" Native children and assimilate them into white culture.
 This amounted to cultural genocide.
 The first boarding school in Alaska was established in 1878 by Presbyterian missionaries, and in the decades that followed boarding schools opened across Alaska.
 The Alaska Native Heritage Center has located over 100 residential schools in Alaska, a number that continues to grow.
 Alaska Native children were also taken from their homeland to schools across the US.

 The first step to healing and reconciliation is truth.
 Each year, this day continues to draw in more publicity and recognition.
 Let’s keep that momentum going.
+Join ACT’s newsletter here for the most up-to-date information.

 About Residential Schools